Hisatsu Line

 The Hisatsu Line (肥薩線, Hisatsu-sen) is a railway line in Kyushu, Japan, operated by the Kyushu Railway Company (JR Kyushu).
 It connects Yatsushiro on the Kagoshima Main Line to Hayato station, Kirishima on the Nippo Main Line.
 From 1909 the line was the original rail connection from Yatsushiro to Kagoshima (and via the Kitto Line, Miyazaki) until the Yatsushiro – Kagoshima coastal route via Sendai opened in 1927.

-As of November 2025, due to two separate flood/heavy rainfall incidents, no trains are operating on the Hisatsu Line.

-Since 4 July 2020, no trains have operated on the 86.8 km section of the line between Yatsushiro and Yoshimatsu, due to catastrophic damage caused by the 2020 Kyushu floods,.
-Limited taxi replacement services are operating on weekdays only between Yatushiro and Hitoyoshi.

-Since 6 August 2025, no trains have operated on the 37.4km section of the line between Yoshimatsu and Hayato, due to damage caused by heavy rainfall.
-Limited bus replacement services are operating on weekdays only.

 The major part of the line is in the mountainous Kirishima range.
 No through trains are operated on this line, rather, trains go from Yatsushiro to Hitoyoshi, from Hitoyoshi to Yoshimatsu, and from Yoshimatsu to Hayato.
 Until 2000, some trains operated direct from Kumamoto to Miyazaki via the Yatsushiro to Yoshimatsu section of the line.